Cozy Peach Kitchen

 • Texture: For a crispy meatball, spray lightly with cooking spray before baking.
 Smaller meatballs cook better.
 I recommend making meatballs a heaping tablespoon, about the size of a ping pong ball.

 • Serving ideas: Classic spaghetti and meatballs is a perfect way to serve these.
 Choose your favorite spaghetti and marinara sauce.
 Simmer the meatballs in marinara sauce for extra flavor.
-I also love making meatball subs.
+I also love making vegetarian meatball subs.

 Recipe FAQ